jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 ### Cons
 It will probably take time to get the domain right.

-If you define and implement a DSL, then you’re taking on full responsibility for it.
-You will be responsible when there are new domain-based requests.
-You will have to provide the maintenance.
-You will have to write the documentation.
-You will have to provide the initial or all the training.
-You will have to provide support when anyone using the DSL who needs assistance.
-There is no DSL IDE, DSL test framework, Google results, Stack Overflow posts, Wikipedia entries, O’Reilly publications, Generative-AI or any other resources for your DSL users.
-You will be their sole support.
+If you define and implement a DSL, then you’re taking on full responsibility for it:
+* You will be responsible when there are new domain-based requests.
+* You will have to provide the maintenance.
+* You will have to write the documentation.
+* You will have to provide the initial or all the training.
+* You will have to provide support when anyone using the DSL who needs assistance.
+* There will be no DSL IDE, DSL test framework, Google results, Stack Overflow posts, Wikipedia entries, O’Reilly publications, Generative-AI or any other external resources for your DSL users.
+It's all on you.

 When someone makes a mistake defining a DSL specification, and it will happen, they will blame your implementation first.
 You may end up devoting a lot of time debugging your own code before realizing that the problem resides in the DSL specification.
 And then you’ll have the challenge of convincing that person that their DSL specification is incorrect probably without the benefit of knowing the specification’s actual intent.